 Membership in the BMW Club of Southern Alberta is a family affair.
 Many of our events are devised with family participation in mind.

 These multi-day tours are structured with this in mind.
-We have one very successful European tour under our belts and several North American tours in the planning stages.
+We have had two very successful European tours and two North American tours.
+More tours in the planning stages.

 Check back here for updates and information.

 2020 European Tour

 Coming soon.
 For 2020 European Tour Details go to the June 2019 Freude am Fahren Newsletter located on the website at https://www.bmwcsa.ca/membership-overview/newsletter-archive/

 For 2018 Switzerland Tour Details go to the March 2019 Freude am Fahren Newsletter located on the website at https://www.bmwcsa.ca/membership-overview/newsletter-archive/